sipeed/sipeed_wiki/docs/hardware/en/maixII/M2A/maixsense.md

 ## M2A core board

-M2A core board use R329 as main chip, and also contains components like power management chip, fel burn key, wifi module, storge pad reserved and RMGII interface.
+M2A core board use R329 as main chip, and also contains components like power management chip, fel burn key, wifi module, storage pad reserved and RMGII interface.

 ![M2A](./../../maixII/M2A/assets/M2A.jpg)